Yitching/UserGuide_CS2101/README.md

 I've added: Expense  | OTHERS | 2021-10-28 | Textbook | $15.00
 ```

-- Adding a cheeseburger that costs $4.20 that I had on 20th April 2021 and categorize it under "
+- Adding a cheeseburger that costs $4.20 that you had on 20th April 2021 and categorize it under "
   Food": `add n/Cheese Burger a/4.2 d/2021-04-20 c/0`

 ```